|

 jogging.
 You need to have an electrocardiogram and a medical evaluation

 to find out what your problem is.
-Very possibly the rhythm problem
+Very possibly the rhythm problem can be controlled with medication, but only a doctor can decide.

 - You develop new eye problems.
 When the entire thyroid gets